h12w/gspec/DESIGN.md

 The following sections are organized in the sequence of design decisions, from major features to minor ones.

-###Enhancing "go test"
-GSpec should not break any features that "go test" support, only enhancing them.

-####"go test" command
-* "go test" command is the only way to run GSpec tests.
-* GSpec should try to be consistent with test flags that "go test" have.
-    - "-outputdir": place output files in the specified directory.
-    - "-parallel": Allow parallel execution of test functions that call t.Parallel.
-    - "-v": Verbose output.

-####Concurrency
-"go test" supports concurency at the level of test functions.
-GSpec should support concurency at the level of each of its own test cases.

-####Table driven tests
-(Table driven test)[https://code.google.com/p/go-wiki/wiki/TableDrivenTests] is the recommended way when possible.
-GSpec should also support table driven test cases.

-####Test organization
-"go test" supports organizing test cases in multiple test functions in multiple files.
-GSpec should continue support this.

 ###Test Case
 A test case needs running some code and verifying the result.
 Further, the code